Republicans Secure Half Of Total Us Senate Seats

 Recommended Reading: Are There More Republicans Or Democrats In The House

-United States Senate Elections
+United States Senate Elections2020 United States Senate elections

 The 2020 United States Senate elections were held on November 3, 2020, with the 33 class 2 seats of the Senate contested in regular elections.
 Of these, 21 were held by Republicans and 12 by Democrats.
 The winners were elected to six-year terms from January 3, 2021, to January 3, 2027.
 Two special elections for seats held by Republicans were also held in conjunction with the general elections, with one in Arizona to fill the vacancy created by John McCain‘s death in 2018 and one in Georgia following Johnny Isakson‘s resignation in 2019.
 In both races, the incumbent Republican lost to a Democrat.
 These elections ran concurrent with the 2020 United States presidential election in which incumbent Republican president Donald Trump lost to Democratic nominee Joe Biden.